 Peppermint tea is a very useful tea to drink for indigestion, gastrointestinal problems and preventing flatulence.
 You can make it to stimulate digestive juices and ease stomach cramps and abdominal pain.
 It has been found to have an anti-bacterial, anti-spasmodic and calming effect on the entire gastrointestinal tract.

-Ahead are the three best ways for how to make peppermint tea for yourself and start benefiting from this wonderfully refreshing drink.
+Ahead are the three best ways to make strong peppermint tea for yourself and start benefiting from this wonderfully refreshing drink.

-A simple and cost effective way to make the tea is to put a heaped teaspoon of dried organic peppermint leaves into a teapot with a filter or a french press and steep it in very hot water for at least two minutes.
-Longer steeping time will make for a stronger cup of tea.
+A simple and cost effective way to make peppermint tea is to put a heaped teaspoon of dried organic peppermint leaves into a teapot with a filter or a french press and steep it in very hot water for at least 2 minutes.
+Longer steeping time will make for a stronger cup of tea and 4 minutes or more is recommended if you’re using it to relieve bloating or intestinal pain caused by digestive problems.

 You really shouldn’t need any sweetener with peppermint tea.
 There are virtually no calories in peppermint so why add them.
 Besides, it tastes great just as it is.
 Try it a few times before reaching for bacteria feeding and flatulence fueling sugar or highly questionable artificial sweeteners.